 Microway was incorporated in July, 1982 to develop, produce, and market software for the Intel 8087 coprocessor in the IBM PC.

 Widely credited with introducing numeric coprocessors to the general market, Microway became the primary source and recognized industry leader for numeric coprocessors and supporting software.
-Today Microway’s reputation is based on excellence in designing and manufacturing high density Linux WhisperStations and clusters.
-Trademarks include Microway, Navion, NodeWatch, NumberSmasher, Screamer, SuperCache, NDP, flickerFIXER, and Quadputer.
+Today Microway’s reputation is based on excellence in designing and manufacturing clusters, servers, workstations, storage, and networking for HPC & AI.
+Trademarks include Microway, Navion, NodeWatch, NumberSmasher, Screamer, SuperCache, NDP, flickerFIXER, Octoputer, and Quadputer.
 Despite a wide-reaching influence over a vast and dynamic marketplace, Microway remains a small woman-owned business, and a Massachusetts corporation.
-Microway’s GSA contract number is GS-35F-0431N.
+Microway’s GSA contract number is 47QTCA23D00AC.

 2020